 Catherine Frideres is an entrepreneur, business coach and communications specialist with 20 years combined experience in cross-cultural communications, business acceleration coaching and in managing international projects.
 She is Senior Manager for PwC Advisory – Public Sector.
 She is responsible for promotion, communications, branding and marketing for PwC’s Accelerator.
 Her expertise in designing narratives and building active communities through digital and social media platforms has extended public awareness of the EU Gateway | Business Avenues programme to over 2 million European SMEs in the 28 EU Member States.
 Catherine leads acceleration coaching for over 2,500 SMEs into the Asian markets across 9 industry sectors for the EU Gateway | Business Avenues programme.
 She has designed custom training workshops enabling SMEs to gain access to clients, markets, finance and talent.
 Catherine has worked in both private and public sectors, engaging stakeholders across different sectors and cultures.
 She is trained in international relations and diplomacy, negotiation, international business development and project management and has over 12 years experience in managing public-private partnership programmes and mechanisms to promote international trade and policy dialogues through her work for the Philippine Department of Education, Asia-Europe Meeting (ASEM), Association of South East Asian Nations (ASEAN), ASEAN Regional Forum & the European Union.
 She founded a start-up translation and localisation company in London, contributed equity capital towards its expansion and cultivated a client portfolio in legal, financial services and pharmaceuticals to include the top 50 law firms in the UK and the largest pharmaceutical research companies in Europe and the US.
 In under 4 years, she expanded firm’s activities into continental Europe and China and established the first Wholly Foreign Owned (WFOE) translation company in Shanghai.

-Eugene Mizin is co-founder and CEO at JOB TODAY, Europe’s leading mobile hiring app that helps businesses find staff in 24 hours.
+Polina Frolova Montano is a co-founder and Head of Global PR and Brand Marketing at JOB TODAY, Europe’s leading mobile hiring app that helps businesses find staff in 24 hours.

 Christophe Folschette is co-founder and global sales director at Talkwalker.
 He left business consulting at Accenture to follow his entrepreneurial spirit and firm belief in the value of social media intelligence for businesses.
 From years of meeting with clients and developing Talkwalker, Christophe has become a cross-functional specialist in understanding the data and analytics requirements for clients’ business needs.
 Christophe holds an MSc degree in computer science and economics from the Munich University of Technology.
 During this time he created two tech startups and won an innovation and entrepreneurship competition.